 Your Havanese puppy is used to sleeping with several siblings, so to feel lonely and cry the first couple of nights is normal.
 When you are ready for bed, get into a routine of taking puppy to use the potty, and using a verbal que such as, "Okay, it's night night time, lets get in your bed."
 Use a crate just big enough for puppy to go in, turn around and lay down to sleep.
 If you are using a larger crate, you can section the crate to make it smaller, or you can place a puppy pad to the back of the crate and a small blanket in to the front section.
-(I don't recommend the larger crate while they are young.)
+I don't recommend the larger crate while they are young.
+I recommend the crate to be big enough for them to sleep in only.

 Getting through these first few weeks might be a little painful, but once they get into a routine, you will have established a safe sleeping area for your new baby while you are away or sleeping comfortably.
 I do not recommend puppy sleeping in the bed with you for at least 6 months, or until they have established a reliable bowel habit.
 Be strong.
 Trust me, I know this is hard and have experienced night crate training first hand.
 I do it with all of my dogs.
 They don't live in their crates, but they do sleep in them and all get good night's rest, as do I. Remember, going to a new home will have new sounds, smells, people and living arrangements.
 Even the refrigerator will sound differently and can be scary.
 Your puppy needs to know you are there for them by establishing trust.
 However, don't allow them to constantly cling to you.
 This could later cause separation anxiety when you are not available.

 A wire crate is wonderful or a hard plastic crate that you can easily clean.
-They are used to sleeping in a crate since they were around 3-4 weeks old.
+They will be used to sleeping in a crate since they were around 3-4 weeks old.

 Located in Central North Carolina